jcg5g9/SMB_Genomics/README.md

 # Reproduce analyses for Gunn et al. 2022
 <font size="+1">Follow the steps listed below in the <b><i>Analyses</i></b> section to reproduce analyses for Gunn et al. (2022).
 Each step below gives a summary of the analysis and directs you to a general code file which then works through the analysis step-by-step.
 This general file will usually point you to other Rmd code, bash shell scripts, or python scripts.
-Each analysis is contained within subdirectories of the same name in the main R project directory.</font>
+Each analysis is contained within sub-directories of the same name in the main R project directory.</font>

+Find the article here: <a href="url">https://onlinelibrary.wiley.com/doi/10.1002/ece3.9370</a>

 ## Project: Population genomic analysis of Smallmouth Bass and Neosho Bass in the Central Interior Highlands
 We investigated the extent of genomic divergence, local directional selection, and admixture between the Smallmouth Bass (<i>Micropterus dolomieu</i>) and the Neosho Bass (<i>M. velox</i>) in the Central Interior Highlands (CIH) ecoregion of central north America.
 Specifically, we used ddRADseq data to assessed the phylogenomic relationship between and within species, characterizing inter- and intraspecific diversity and SNPs potentially under local directional selection at the population level.
 Additionally, we inferred the relative timing of admxiture in Neosho Bass streams where there is known introgressive hybridization with Smallmouth Bass to understand the influence of natural, historic geographic factors on mixing (stream capture or transient flooding) vs. anthropogenic factors (i.e., non-native introductions through stocking), which is known to have occurred widely in these economically valuable species.
 We ultimately hoped to provide novel insights into the diversity of endemic, ecologically important and popular sport fish in the CIH.

 ## General information on repository structure
-This is a publicly visible GitHub repository storing code (and a small amount of data, although we have done our best to avoid uploading large amounts of data due to the limited storage ing GitHub) for Gunn et al. (2022).
-In the home directory of the repository (SMB_Genomics), you will find a README.md file (the source script for this information), the R Project file (SMB_Genomics.Rproj), a project info folder (project_info, which includes all important information on data/sequence procurement for this project along with a full data summary produced by Floragenex, Inc.), a .gitignore file, and 7 different "analysis" directories, each of which corresponds with a specific analysis conducted in our study:
+This is a publicly visible GitHub repository storing code (and a small amount of data, although we have done our best to avoid uploading large amounts of data due to the limited storage in GitHub) for Gunn et al. (2022).
+In the home directory of the repository (SMB_Genomics), you will find a README.md file (the source script for this information), the R Project file (SMB_Genomics.Rproj), a .gitignore file, and 7 different "analysis" directories, each of which corresponds with a specific analysis conducted in our study:

 1) 01_map_analysis
 2) 02_filtering_processing_analysis